elalienx/context-api-firebase/README.md

 1. Add ContextAPI to the Project (done)
 1. Add Reducer to the Project (done)
 1. Refactor ContextAPI and Reducer (done)
-1. Add TypeScript to the Project.
+1. Add pages
+1. Send data from Edit page
+1. Update state locale to pseudo stay in sync with server

 ## To polish